FarahAbdelaal/NIMBLE_Ball_Balancing_and_Trajectory_Tracking_Robot/README.md

-Read the project final report that covers the full documentation of the project.
+Read the final report that covers the full documentation of the project.
 Then download the files to start building your own NIMBLE!

 Supervised by: Prof. Ayman A. El-Badawy